Susana465/camkii_thesis/40-results.md

 lightbox: true
 ---

+# limitations
+need to add a list

+- could do with more runs, could do with further parameter analysis?
 # Results

 9.96181304\times10^{-8} concentration of NMDAR/CAMKII complex at equilibrium (30 molecules converted to Molar) following equation in modelling chapter.